 Department of Ecology News Release - February 5, 2013

-BELLINGHAM – The Washington Department of Ecology (Ecology) has approved Bellingham’s updated shoreline master program, helping protect 38 miles of shorelines along rivers, lakes and streams in the city.
+OLYMPIA – The Washington Department of Ecology (Ecology) has approved DuPont’s updated shoreline master program.

-Under state law, Ecology must approve the local shoreline plan before it takes effect.
-Once approved, it becomes part of the state shoreline master program.
-And Ecology will help defend the city’s program against legal challenges.
+Under state law, the local shoreline plan must receive approval from Ecology’s director before taking effect.
+It then becomes part of the state shoreline master program.
+If needed, the department will help defend DuPont’s shoreline program against legal challenges.

 All of Washington’s cities and counties with regulated shorelines must update their programs by December 2014.
 They are following regulations adopted by Ecology in 2003.
 The regulations resulted from a negotiated settlement among 58 different parties including business interests, ports, environmental groups, shoreline user groups, cities and counties, Ecology and the courts.